CumulusNetworks/docs/content/cumulus-netq-44/Validate-Operations/Validate-Phy-Layer.md

 ### Find Mismatched Link Speeds

 This example checks for configuration mismatches and finds a link speed mismatch on server03.
-The link speed on swp49 is *40G* and the peer port swp50 shows as *unspecified*.
+The link speed on swp49 is *40G* and the peer port swp50 shows as *unknown*.

 ```
 cumulus@switch:~$ netq check interfaces